 I tested these on really cold days (like, 5°F cold), and they're magical.
 Your hands stay warm no matter how long you're outside.
 But here's the thing: for most people, the neoprene covers are enough.
 These are for people who really, really hate cold hands, or who have circulation issues.

-Worth it for: People with circulation issues, those in extremely cold climates, or anyone who just really hates cold hands
+Worth it for: People with circulation issues, those in extremely cold climates

 Skip if: Budget is tight, or neoprene covers keep you warm enough